Blynk-Technologies/clickhouse4j/README.md

 additionally, if you have a few instances, you can use `BalancedClickhouseDataSource`.

+### Build requirements

+In order to build the jdbc client one need to have jdk 1.8 or higher.

 ### Compiling with maven
-The driver is built with maven.

 `mvn package -DskipTests=true`

 To build a jar with dependencies use

 `mvn package assembly:single -DskipTests=true`

-### Build requirements
-In order to build the jdbc client one need to have jdk 1.6 or higher.